VoliumAI/UnrealEngine5-LightRAG-Harness/README.md

 }
 ```

-Use **absolute paths** for both the script and the model file (`APP_MODELS_DIR`) — MCP launches
+Use **absolute paths** everywhere — for the script, and for `MODEL_PATH` inside
-your script as a subprocess from wherever the client lives, not from this folder, so relative
+`ue5_retrieve.py` — MCP launches your script as a subprocess from wherever the client lives, not
-paths silently fail to resolve (see step 3's warning above — this is the most common way to hit
-that empty-string result).
+from this folder, so relative paths silently fail to resolve.

 ### Option B — A cloud API (Anthropic, OpenAI, or any chat-completions endpoint)